 Imagine if the people your organization serves fall victim to this crime.
 Proactively testing and controlling your IT infrastructure should never be an option, rather a constant goal.

 These fearless forecasts and preventive solutions reveal only a parcel of what can be expected in the coming year.
 As opposed to showing fear or alarm, security experts are laying their cards on the table to present what’s happening in the real world.
-And while there is no rock solid measure to counter cyber threats, reinforcing the culture of security is a good first step that you could take.
+And while there is no rock solid measure to counter cyber attacks, you can always build the right foundations to keep your business prepared.